 Jess is Executive Director of Corporate Responsibility for Warner Bros.
 Entertainment, and leads Warner Bros.
 Creative Talent, a programme which invests in talented young people who wouldn’t otherwise be able to pursue a career in the creative industries.

 Jess graduated from the University of Bristol with a degree in Politics, and subsequently trained as a lawyer, working for Travers Smith, Addleshaw Goddard and The Co-operative Group.
 Whilst at The Co-operative, she moved into Corporate Responsibility, and designed and launched its ‘Inspiring Young People’ initiative.
 She then moved to vInspired, a national youth charity, as its Commercial Director, before joining Warner Bros. in 2012.
 Jess is also a playwright, her first play, ‘Gin For Breakfast’ was nominated for the Offie Best New Play Award in 2017 and her next play, ‘Next Time’ was commissioned for Edinburgh Fringe 2018.

-Róisín began her involvement with Tender seven years ago when she started volunteering there after just arriving in the UK from Ireland.
-With a background in the law of human rights and criminal justice, Róisín has also worked with a number of human rights based third sector organisations over the years.
-At first, this was as a volunteer in her spare time; now, as a solicitor in the UK, she assists various organisations through her pro bono work.
-Róisín has been a trustee of Tender since May 2015.
+Róisín began her involvement with Tender eight years ago when she started as a volunteer just after she arrived in the UK from Ireland.
+With a background in the law of human rights and criminal justice, Róisín has experience working with a number of equality and human rights-based organisations, including some time spent working for the Women’s Rights Division of Human Rights Watch.